Strategic lawsuit against public participation: European Union

+Council of Europe

+In April 2024, the Council of Europe has adopted the Recommendation CM/Rec(2024)2, which contains a set of non-binding recommendations to Member States.
+More particularly, it covers criminal and administrative matters, contains a set of indicators to help identifying a SLAPP as such and identifies as a specific types of SLAPPs those ones targeting anonymous public participation calling for an appropriate protection of the anonymous public participants.

+United Kingdom

+The most common used to be a civil suit for defamation, which in the English common law tradition was a tort.
+The common law of libel dates to the early 17th century and, unlike most English law, is reverse onus, meaning that once someone alleges a statement is libelous, the burden is on the defendant to prove that it is not.

+As in the European Union there has been increasing anti-SLAPP activism in the UK led by a coalition including English PEN, Index on Censorship, the National Union of Journalists, and Amnesty International.

 United States

+State courts
-Thirty-two states, the District of Columbia, and Guam have enacted statutory protections against SLAPPs.

-These states are Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Illinois, Indiana, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Minnesota, Missouri, Nebraska, Nevada, New Mexico, New York, Oklahoma, Oregon, Pennsylvania, Rhode Island, Tennessee, Texas, Utah, Vermont, Virginia, and Washington.
-In Colorado and West Virginia, the courts have adopted protections against SLAPPs.
-These laws vary dramatically in scope and level of protection and the remaining states lack specific protections.
+As of 2024, trends have pointed towards defendants receiving more protection from SLAPP suits in the U.S. Thirty-three states, the District of Columbia, and Guam have enacted statutory protections against SLAPPs as of 2023.
+These states are Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Missouri, Nebraska, Nevada, New Jersey, New Mexico, New York, Oklahoma, Oregon, Pennsylvania, Rhode Island, Tennessee, Texas, Utah, Vermont, Virginia, and Washington.
+Eleven of these states have adopted some version of the Uniform Public Expression Protection Act, a uniform act of the Uniform Law Commission.
+In West Virginia, the courts have adopted protections against SLAPPs.
+These laws vary in scope and level of protection, while the remaining states lack specific protections.
+These protections, however, only apply to suits filed in courts in those states, and plaintiffs often seek jurisdictions more favorable, including federal courts, that lack the same added protections that many defendants would have received in their state court.

-There is no federal anti-SLAPP law, but legislation for one has been previously introduced, such as the SPEAK FREE Act of 2015.
-The extent to which state laws apply in federal courts is unclear, and the circuits are split on the question.
-The First, Fifth and Ninth circuits have allowed litigants from Maine, Louisiana and California, respectively, to use their state's special motion in federal district courts in diversity actions.
-The D.C.
-Circuit has held the reverse for D.C. litigants.

-It has been argued that the lack of uniform protection against SLAPPs has encouraged forum shopping; proponents of federal legislation have argued that the uncertainty about one's level of protection has likely magnified the chilling effect of SLAPPs.

-In December 2009, Rep. Steve Cohen (D–Tennessee) introduced the Citizen Participation Act in the U.S. House.
-This marks the first time the Congress has considered federal anti-SLAPP legislation, though the Congress enacted the SPEECH Act on the closely related issue of libel tourism.
-Like many state anti-SLAPP laws, H.R.
-4364 would allow the defendant of a SLAPP to have the suit quickly dismissed and to recover fees and costs.

-California

-California has a unique variant of anti-SLAPP legislation.
-In 1992 California enacted Code of Civil Procedure § 425.16, a statute intended to frustrate SLAPPs by providing a quick and inexpensive defense.
-It provides for a special motion that a defendant can file at the outset of a lawsuit to strike a complaint when it arises from conduct that falls within the rights of petition or free speech.
+For example, in 1992 California enacted Code of Civil Procedure § 425.16, a statute intended to frustrate SLAPPs by providing a quick and inexpensive defense.
+It provides for a special motion to strike that a defendant can file at the outset of a lawsuit to strike a complaint when it arises from conduct that falls within the rights of petition or free speech.
 The statute expressly applies to any writing or speech made in connection with an issue under consideration or review by a legislative, executive, or judicial proceeding, or any other official proceeding authorized by law, but there is no requirement that the writing or speech be promulgated directly to the official body.
 It also applies to speech in a public forum about an issue of public interest and to any other petition or speech conduct about an issue of public interest.

-Washington State

-In May 2015, the Washington Supreme Court struck down the state's 2010 anti-SLAPP statute.
-However, in 2021, a new anti-SLAPP law was enacted.